malloydata/malloy/docs/_src/language/query.md

 # Queries

 The basic syntax for a query in Malloy consists of a source and a "pipeline" of one or more _stages_ separated by `->`.
-The shape of the data defined in the original explore is transformed by each stage.
+The shape of the data defined in the original source is transformed by each stage.

 ```malloy
 query: flights -> { group_by: carrier; aggregate: flight_count is count() }